clarkclark/amp-active/README.md

 # amp-active
-Arduino code to monitor sound source and turn on an amplifier when sound is present
+An Arduino device to monitor a low-level sound source and turn on an amplifier when sound is present, holding the amp active a minimum of 2 minutes.